hadmacker/campaign_pm/epilogue.md

 # Conclusion

-# CONSEQUENCE: Allowing the Thugs to leave (From Act 0)
+# CONSEQUENCE: Allowing the Thugs to leave unmolested (From Act 0)

 * They mug and murder someone outside of Troll Skull Manner the following day.

 # CONSEQUENCE: Roll failures during Trap/Communication rolls against the ghosts

 * Anyone who fails trap/communication rolls against the Ghosts by more than 5 are pestered harder than the others.
 The ghosts fly around and through the individuals, caressing their items and body with a chilled touch.
-They will be unable to sleep with relentless night terrors every time they close their eyes for the next two nights (exhaustion), regardless of any cures attempted.
+They will be unable to sleep with relentless night terrors every time they close their eyes for the next 1d4 nights (exhaustion), regardless of any cures attempted.

 ## Exhaustion as a result of paranormal activity